 - For undergraduate students, coursework completed must have a minimum grade of "C." For graduate students, coursework completed must have a minimum grade of "B".
-Courses taken for credit with a "P" grade may be transferred if a clearly defined institutional policy identifies the "P" grade as equivalent to a "C" or better for undergraduate work, or a grade of "B" or better for graduate study. - The does not award credit for work experience, physical education, English as a second language (ESL) or Preparatory courses. - USV will consider foreign postsecondary official transcripts if evaluated and translated by a member of the National Association of Credential Evaluation Services (NACES) or Association for International Credential Evaluators, Inc. (AICE). - Courses completed beyond ten (10) years prior are evaluated on a case-by-case basis. - Coursework must have been completed at the same level (upper or lower division) as, or a higher level than, a course deemed comparable. - Coursework must be awarded for credit value equal to, or greater than, that required for the comparable USV course (i.e., semester or quarter converted basis must equal or exceed that required by USV). - Conversion of quarter credit to semester credits is as follows: - 3 semester credits equate to 4.5 quarter credits (multiply semester credits by 1.5) - 4.5 quarter credits are equal to 3 semester credits (divide credits by 2/3rds) - Official Transcripts must be sent directly to the Registrar's Office within 14 calendar days of the start of a term.
-Transcripts marked "Unofficial" or "Issued to Student" will not be considered for evaluation for transfer credit. - USV will maintain a written record of the previous education and training of veterans and eligible persons.
+Courses taken for credit with a "P" grade may be transferred if a clearly defined institutional policy identifies the "P" grade as equivalent to a "C" or better for undergraduate work, or a grade of "B" or better for graduate study. - USV does not award credit for work experience, physical education, English as a second language (ESL) or Preparatory courses. - USV will consider foreign postsecondary official transcripts if evaluated and translated by a member of the National Association of Credential Evaluation Services (NACES) or Association for International Credential Evaluators, Inc. (AICE). - Courses completed beyond ten (10) years prior are evaluated on a case-by-case basis. - Coursework must have been completed at the same level (upper or lower division) as, or a higher level than, a course deemed comparable. - Coursework must be awarded for credit value equal to, or greater than, that required for the comparable USV course (i.e., semester or quarter converted basis must equal or exceed that required by USV). - Conversion of quarter credit to semester credits is as follows: - 3 semester credits equate to 4.5 quarter credits (multiply semester credits by 1.5) - 4.5 quarter credits are equal to 3 semester credits (divide credits by 2/3rds) - Official Transcripts must be sent directly to the Registrar's Office within 14 calendar days of the start of a term. - USV will maintain a written record of the previous education and training of veterans and eligible persons.
 All transfer credit evaluation records will clearly indicate that the credit is granted, if appropriate, and the time for program completion will be shortened proportionately. - All students requesting transfer credit will be notified accordingly.